sajalgoyal113/sajalgoyal113.github.io/content/featured/OctoProfile/index.md

 showInProjects: true
 ---

+'***You have brains in your head.
+You have feet in your shoes.
+You can steer yourself any direction you choose. ***'    -Dr. Seuss

 - Pre-processed Point cloud data collected by Velodyne's Puck(VLP-16) in MATLAB to remove invalid points
 - Implemented code to cluster and differentiate ground points from the object clusters, while getting bounding boxes with labels of different objects by DBSCAN algorithm
 - Implemented robust tracking using Kalman filter which optimally estimates the current state of the surrounding objects